nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `finish TASKINDEX...`

 > * Marks the task(s) as finished.<br>
-> * To finish multiple entries, indices must be seperated by whitespaces.
+> * To finish multiple entries, indices must be seperated by whitespaces.<br>
 > * When a repeated task is deleted, user will be asked to confirm whether it should be deleted for once or deleted forever (stop repeating).

 Examples: